Aljaz-Smrekar/Aljaz-Smrekar/README.md

 ## 📚 Education

 - University of Canterbury
-  - Postgraduate Diploma in Computer Science
+  - Graduate Diploma in Computer Science (lvl 7)
-  - Bachelor of Science — Psychology
+  - Bachelor of Science — Psychology (lvl 7)

 ## 🛠️ Skills and Tech